1magines/CelestiaPraedicere/README.md

 **CelestiaPraedicere** is a comprehensive machine learning project that demonstrates an end-to-end workflow for identifying celestial bodies.
 The core of the project is to predict the identity of planets and their moons based on their orbital position data, for which we developed and optimized a **Multiple Random Forest** model to achieve high prediction accuracy.

-Beyond just the model, this repository is a complete ecosystem that includes a synthetic data generator for creating idealized training sets, detailed notebooks for experimentation, and a fully interactive frontend application to visualize the predicted orbits in a dynamic 3D animation.
-This project serves as a practical case study in data synthesis, feature engineering, tiered modeling, and web-based result presentation.
+Beyond just the model, this repository is a complete ecosystem that includes a synthetic data generator for creating idealized training sets and detailed notebooks for experimentation.
+This project serves as a practical case study in data synthesis, feature engineering, and tiered modeling.

 ## 📝 Table of Contents
 * [Key Features](#key-features)